-Massachusetts's interconnection standards apply to all forms of distributed generation (DG), including renewables, and to all customers of the state's four investor-owned utilities (Unitil, NSTAR, National Grid, and Western Massachusetts Electric Company).
+Massachusetts' interconnection standards apply to all forms of distributed generation (DG), including renewables, and to all customers of the state's three investor-owned utilities (Unitil, Eversource, and National Grid).

 For the simplified and expedited interconnection paths, technical requirements are based on the IEEE 1547 and UL 1741 standards.
 A manual external disconnect switch may be required at the discretion of the utility (project-specific, not required in the tariffs).
 Utilities must collect and track information on the interconnection process.
 This information will be used in revising and updating the standards.